HProsperouS/ClipScout/README.md

 With more time, the following improvements would be high‑value:

 - **Richer clip quality model**
-  - Whisper + keyword scoring is already in place; possible extensions: sentence‑level importance (e.g. embeddings + clustering), topic or sentiment weighting.
+  - We already use Whisper and keyword scoring.
+For example: add **sentiment** so that anger or other strong emotions push a clip up or down; or when someone uploads a **YouTube link**, use the video **title** (and maybe description) and score clips by how well their keywords match the title—so highlights stay on-topic instead of just “loud + speechy”.

-- **Better VAD / diarization**
+- **Better VAD(Voice Activity Detection)**
   - Replace the simple energy‑threshold proxy with a real VAD model.
   - Optionally identify speaker turns and prioritize segments with more interaction.

 - **Adaptive clip length**
-  - Dynamically adjust clip length based on speaking pace and scene changes.
-  - Optionally merge overlapping high‑score windows into a single longer highlight.
+  - Right now every clip is a fixed 15 seconds.
+We can  **change clip length by context**: e.g. shorter when people talk fast (so one “idea” fits in one clip), longer when they talk slow; or align clip boundaries with **scene cuts** so a highlight doesn’t cut in the middle of a scene.
+Also **merge** overlapping high‑score segments (e.g. 0–15s and 5–20s) into one longer highlight instead of returning two overlapping clips.

 - **Persistence and scalability**
   - Replace the in‑memory Job repository with DynamoDB or a relational database.
   - Store original videos and extracted audios on S3.
-  - Add background workers (e.g. Celery, AWS SQS + Lambda) for heavy processing.
+Turn on **S3 lifecycle rules** to expire or transition old objects (e.g. delete after 7 days, or move to Glacier); that keeps storage costs down by cleaning up files automatically.

 - **More UX polish**
-  - Show a visual progress indicator while processing.
-  - Add a small embedded video player that can seek directly to each clip.
+  - Embed a small video player so users can jump straight to each highlight instead of copying timestamps elsewhere.

-Even without these extensions, the current solution satisfies the core requirements of the exercise, with a clear, explainable ranking strategy and a clean, RESTful architecture suitable for production‑style discussions.